Hamlet and Macbeth (2021)

 In Hamlet, we find that the eponymous hero has the hump.
 His Uncle Claudius has bumped off his Dad and married his Mum, who’s a bit too fond of the bottle.
 Girlfriend Ophelia won’t listen to a word he says to her and his best mate, Horatio, keeps seeing ghosts.
 No wonder Rosencrantz and Guildenstern are confused.
 Mysteries, murders and some magical music abound in this intriguing take on Shakespeare’s longest play.

 Macbeth sees the eponymous hero afraid of his missus, three witches that think they’re on Masterchef and murderers who want Banquo’s head on a platter.
 With Lady Macbeth getting ever more power crazed and deranged (remind you of anyone?), can Macduff save Scotland from itself?
 Come prepared to save your nation!

 Both plays stay true to their plots, mix modern language and Shakespearian text which, when you throw in a good dollop of melodrama, some physical theatre and mime, means they’re accessible to anyone aged 7 and above.
 Bring a snack, a picnic, a Fortnum’s hamper with copious quantities of caviar and champagne or just yourselves and we’ll park you and your party at an appropriate social distance on seating of the highest quality – well, a plastic chair of some description – and enjoy an evening of fun and frivolity.
 Real, live theatre – in the raw!

-Please note that our outdoor promenade performances are in the grounds of Traquair House.
+Please note that our outdoor performances are in the grounds of Traquair House.
 The performances take place whatever the weather, so come prepared with suitable clothing and footwear.
-Scenes move around the grounds on paths and grass, which can be muddy, and if you have any mobility issues please email us.
-The plays begin at 7.30 promptly, so make sure you have time to park your car and walk to the start of our play.
+Our plays begin at 7.30 promptly, so make sure you have time to park your car and walk to the start of our play.
 In 2021, our performances will be seated and social distancing rules will apply.